mehakkedia23/Face-Recognition-Attendence-System/README.md

 By leveraging computer vision and machine learning techniques, this system detects and recognizes faces in real time and records attendance only when the student is physically present

-Features
+(a)Features

-Real-time face detection using a live webcam
+1.Real-time face detection using a live webcam

-Face recognition using trained facial data
+2.Face recognition using trained facial data

-Eliminates proxy attendance
+3.Eliminates proxy attendance

-Automatic date and time-based attendance marking
+4.Automatic date and time-based attendance marking

-Attendance stored securely for future reference
+5.Attendance stored securely for future reference

-Fast and efficient processing using OpenCV and dlib
+6.Fast and efficient processing using OpenCV and dlib

-Technologies Used
+(b)Technologies Used

-Python
+1.Python

-OpenCV – for video capture and frame processing
+2.OpenCV – for video capture and frame processing

-dlib – for face detection and face recognition
+3.dlib – for face detection and face recognition

-NumPy – for numerical computations
+4.NumPy – for numerical computations

-OS and CSV modules – for file handling and attendance storage
+5.OS and CSV modules – for file handling and attendance storage